-This is a shortified version of the most relevant conclusions.
-Enough for you to understand the context:
+This is a shortened version of the most relevant conclusions:

 This is a place to find unique activities to enjoy with interesting people.
-This is a Web app where hosts can create their own activities (parties, retreats, or dinners), participants can apply to these experiences, and the former can decide if the latter are accepted or not.
-At the end of the experience, hosts and participants can mutually rate and review each other: all the participants can see the host’s ratings and reviews (which are public), while only hosts can see participants’s rates.
+A Web app where hosts can create their own activities (parties, retreats, or dinners) and participants can apply to these experiences.
+Then the hosts can decide if the participants are accepted or not.
+At the end of the experience, hosts and participants can mutually rate and review each other – all the participants can see the host’s ratings and reviews (which are public), while only hosts can see participants’ rates.

-To whom we want to solve something?
-Target
+For whom do we want to solve a problem?
+Who’s the Target

 Age: From 25 to 35 (millennials); Living in big cities.